 RASA is a secular school.
-We are not affiliated with the Christ United Methodist Church from whom we lease classroom space.
+We are not affiliated with the Congregational Church (UCC) from whom we lease classroom space.
 There is, however, a deliberate focus on character development.
 RASA aims to develop principled, open-minded and caring young people to help create a better and more peaceful world.
 These ideals are at the core of the IB Learner Profile.

 How does the RASA calendar differ from that of the public schools?